The Secret to Being Really Good at Doing Anything: "BASICS"

 3. Oxygen: The oxidizing agent, usually from the air, that supports the combustion process.

-When the basics of fire (heat, fuel, oxygen) are present and applied, combustion MUST occur.
+When the basics of fire (heat, fuel, oxygen) are present and applied, combustion must occur.
 Removing any one of them extinguishes the flame.
-Generally speaking, this is how ALL skills work and the better you become at applying the basics of a skill, the better you will be at generating results.
+Generally speaking, this is how all skills work and the better you become at applying the basics of a skill, the better you will be at generating results.

 How do I identify the basics of a skill?